 You can also immediately send data directly from an Explore, Look, or dashboard with the same destination and formatting options that are available when scheduling data deliveries.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately using all the destination and formatting options, without having to save the query to a dashboard or a Look.
 See the Sharing Data page for more information.

 Each saved Look or dashboard can have multiple schedules, and each user of that data has their own set of schedules.
 If a user edits or deletes one of their schedules, only their recipients will be impacted; other users might have other schedules related to that data.

 In the Admin section of Looker, administrators can use the Scheduler Plans and Scheduler History pages to look up and resolve any schedule issues.
 Admins should be careful about deleting or disabling a user who may be the owner of important scheduled deliveries because the schedules are also deleted or disabled.

 For Admins: Enabling Scheduling for Your Looker Instance

 PhantomJS is required for the following scheduling options:

-- For Looks, schedules using the inline visualizations (charts) format require the labs feature.
+- For Looks, schedules using the inline visualizations (charts) format.

 Looker lets you choose several destination options for scheduling data delivery.
 The scheduling options are different for each type of delivery destination, so please click the link for the specific delivery destination you want: